codio/knowledge/source/common/develop/ide/boxes/installsw/default-installed.rst

+.. _preinstalled-software:

-Preinstalled software packages
+Preinstalled Software Packages
 ==============================

-When you create an empty Box, you get a standard Ubuntu installation.
-Currently, we also add the following software automatically
+When you create an empty box in Codio, you get a standard Ubuntu server and Git software.

-- Git

-If you want to have more software installed by default then you should use [Stacks](/docs/project/stacks/listing/) or select one of the standard stacks from the **New Project** screen.
+If you want additional software installed by default, use :ref:`Stacks <stacks>` or select one of the standard stacks from the **New Project** screen.

-Please refer to the :ref:`Installing software packages <box_parts>` section for details on how to install many other languages, database, web servers and other system components.
+Refer to the :ref:`Install software packages <box_parts>` for details about how to install other languages, databases, web servers, and other system components.